QubitProducts/kube-ci/README.md

 Manual step, and deployment controls:
 - kube-ci.qutics.com/manualTemplates: override the set of templates that will be presented as manually run check-run steps.
+- kube-ci.qutics.com/essentialTemplates: override the set of manual templates that will be fail the check until run (they are marked as conclusion `action_required`)
 - kube-ci.qutics.com/deployTemplates: override the set of templates that will be tracked via a GitHub deployment.
 - kube-ci.qutics.com/nonInteractiveBranches: Do not present manual check-run